paavanc/flask-postgres-replica/README.md

 ## Add GCR SA Account as a Secret

+In hindsight we should have given the nodes in the noodpool more GCP access.

-kubectl create secret docker-registry gcr-json-key \
+* kubectl create secret docker-registry gcr-json-key \
 (out) --docker-server=eu.gcr.io \
 (out) --docker-username=_json_key \
 (out) --docker-password="$(cat ~/json-key-file.json)" \